-The Fund's investment objective is to seek income and capital appreciation to produce a high total return.
+The Fund's investment objective is to seek high current income and the opportunity for capital appreciation to produce a high total return.

 FEES AND EXPENSES

 This table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
 The table does not reflect the fees and expenses of variable annuity contracts or variable life insurance policies (together, "Variable Contracts").
 If such fees and expenses were reflected, expenses shown would be higher.